 Note: Please inquire about up-to-date Copyright terms

-Except in unusual circumstances, we accept a new writer's work "on spec" only.
-That means you give us the opportunity to read your piece before we decide whether to accept it; and our agreeing to look at something on spec implies no financial obligation on our part, unless we decide to accept the story for publication.
-We try to render verdicts on pieces quickly, but we are often inundated, and you should feel free to pester us for an answer on a perishable story.
-Please check the policy set by the editor of the section to which you are pitching a story (for editor contacts and guidelines, see below on Targeting Your Written Work).
+Generally, The Christian Science Monitor (“Monitor”) accepts work from new writers "on spec."
+That means you give us the opportunity to read your story before we decide whether to accept it.
+Our agreeing to look at something on spec implies no financial or other obligation on our part, unless we decide to accept the story for publication.
+We try to render verdicts on stories quickly, but we are often inundated, and you should feel free to pester us for an answer on a perishable story.
+Please review the specific guidelines posted by the editor of the section to which you are pitching a story (for editor contacts and guidelines, see below on Targeting Your Written Work).
 And please be sure that you are able to accept the terms outlined below before you submit a story.

 If we commission you to write stories (usually after we have published several of your submissions), there is a financial obligation on our part.
-If you file a commissioned piece that fulfills what you pitched to us, we will pay you our basic rate for the piece whether we run it or not.
-If the commissioned piece you deliver is unsatisfactory, we will ask you to rework it or we will pay a kill fee, usually half the basic rate.
+If you file a commissioned story that fulfills what you pitched to us, we will pay you our basic rate for the story whether we run it or not.
+If the commissioned story you deliver is unsatisfactory, we will ask you to rework it or we will pay a kill fee, usually half the basic rate.
 We may not pay a fee, however, if the story arrives too late for avoidable reasons.

-It's important that freelancer and editor clarify whether we are commissioning a piece or asking to see a story on spec.
+It's important that you and your editor clarify whether we are commissioning a story or asking to see a story on spec.